 This post is dedicated to my Indian readers.
 As the government takes a landmark decision for demonetizing the existing Rs.
 500 and Rs.
-1000 bank notes, while leaving the use of plastic money unaffected, it is sure to affect the way people look at plastic money.
-Clearly, the decision will have a lesser impact on people who already use credit cards and debit cards while greatly affecting those who rely heavily on cash.
+1000 banknotes, while leaving the use of plastic money unaffected, it is sure to affect the way people look at plastic money.
+The decision will have a lesser impact on people who already use credit cards and debit cards while greatly affecting those who rely heavily on cash.

 Though the use of credit and debit cards has increased in the last few years, a majority of Indians still prefer to transact in cash.
-While most of the people do not like the idea of using credit cards due to a fear of overspending, some of them shy away as they believe it would have an adverse effect on their credit history and bring down their credit score.
+While most of the people do not like the idea of using credit cards due to a fear of overspending, some of them shy away from as they believe it would harm their credit history and bring down their credit score.

 Additionally, a smaller but a significant number of people are hesitant to apply for a credit card because of news related to data breaches in secure databases that store credit/debit cards and the possibility of credit card fraud.

 When used properly, credit cards are very important tools for your personal finance.
 As it tracks your spending and earns you rewards, whiling giving you the flexibility to spend.